Phillip-England/portfolio-site/content/index.md

 A while back, I thought to myself, "I would probably keep coding even if it was never a career for me."
 That's when I knew I needed to start documenting my learning.
 There is a chance this is a craft I keep with me for a lifetime regardless of my professional endeavours.

 That in and of itself might be worth something.

+## Learning Wishlist
+When I think to myself, "I need to learn that!", I will document the thought here.

+- Learn about blanket implementations in Rust.
+They basically allow you to create methods which apply to a multitude of types.
+I discovered this idea when starting my string parsing lib, `stur`.